developer-zebra/developer-zebra-site/src/mdna/index.md

  - image-location: right
    title: Detect the Presence of a Signature
    subtitle: New in Zebra DataWedge 8.2
    description: With DataWedge, detect the presence of a handwritten signature to automatically check for delivery confirmation.
-DataWedge allows any application on the device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.
    url: /datawedge/latest/guide/about/
    video: 4vS5Y2q9Vkg
    video_type: youtube